First Nuclear Ultra-Heavy Dark Matter Search in Argon Time Projection Chambers with the DarkSide-50 Experiment: Results

 With the signal and background models, and the collected data energy distributions, a $\mu$ (signal strength parameter) fitter is used to estimate the p-value for a particular parameter space value point ($M_{\chi}$, $\sigma_{\chi,n}$) employing the likelihood model described in reference \cite{Cowan}.
 Since for the case of multiply interacting UHDM, increasing (decreasing) $\mu$ ($\sigma_{\chi,n}$) will not linearly increase (decrease) the signal energy distribution, the exclusion region is reconstructed by scanning the parameter space in both $M_{\chi}$ and $\sigma_{\chi,n}$, and obtaining the p-value for $\mu=1$.
 If the confidence of a given parameter space point is above 90\%, the point is excluded.
 Table~\ref{tab:pars} shows the nuisance parameters from radiogenic background contributions for the background-only fit; all pulls are consistent with zero ($|\frac{\theta - \theta_0}{\sigma_{\theta}}| < 0.03$), indicating that the fitted values remain close to their priors, while the significantly reduced post-fit uncertainties demonstrate that these background components are strongly constrained by the data.

-Figure \ref{fig:limit_masses2} shows the 90\% C.L. excluded region for different dark nucleon masses ($m_{\chi}$).
+Figure \ref{fig:limit_masses2} shows the 90\% C.L. excluded region for different dark nucleon masses ($m_{\chi}$), illustrating the region of the parameter space for which the UHDM model is excluded.
 The bottom edge is dictated by Poisson mean value of the cross-section at which dark matter is expected to scatter in every pass through the detector, $\sigma_s$ \cite{SaturatedOverburden}.
 The left-most boundaries are delimited by the overburden.
-For lower $m_\chi$ masses, DM candidates fall below the sensitivity of the search.
-The top boundary of the exclusion curve is delimited by the geometrical cross section of the dark matter candidate with dark nucleon mass $m_{\chi}$.
+For lower $m_\chi$ masses, DM models fall below the sensitivity of the search.
+The top boundary of the exclusion curve is delimited by the geometrical cross section of the dark matter model with dark nucleon mass $m_{\chi}$.
 Higher cross section are un-physical and have also been ruled out by self-interaction (UHDM) limits \cite{Coskuner}.
 The drop-off of the top boundary of the excluded region at $M_{\chi} \gtrsim 10^9 \, \mathrm{GeV/c^2}$ is explained by the large number of energy depositions within one TPC pass, producing signals above the 8000 PE region of interest.
 As $m_{\chi}$ increases, the region between the geometrical cross-section and $\sigma_{s}$ becomes smaller, reducing the visible parameter space.
 At high masses, the recoil energies are highly reduced due to form factor effects and fall below the energy threshold of the detector.
 The right-hand side is delimited by the detector's exposure and dark matter flux.

+We compare our results with other experiments that employ $\frac{d\sigma_{\chi,N}}{dE_R} = \frac{d\sigma_{\chi,n}}{dE_R} A^4 |F_{N}(q)|^2$, namely DEAP-3600 \cite{DEAPFirst}, XENON-1T \cite{XenonProjected}, and LZ {\cite{Lux}, and report less sensitivity at low cross sections and high masses, which is a consequence of different detector exposures and analysis approaches.
+The other searches performed a background-free analysis, and as previously mentioned, form factor effects begin to suppress the energy depositions resulting in very low energy deposits and a loss of sensitivity in a S1-only search.
+In comparison to these other experiments, we incorporate form factor effects to account for the size of the dark matter particle and extend the search for lower dark nucleon masses, down to $m_\chi \sim 10^7$ GeV/c$^2$.